 AJ Williams-Tchen is a Wiradjuri / Wotjobulak man whose family are from Wellington / Dubboin in New South Wales and Dimboola / Horsham in Victoria.
-He is a mental health accredited social worker who for the past 12 years has been working at providing awareness of mental illness within the Aboriginal community and increasing mental health literacy among all Australians both Indigenous and non-Indigenous.
+He is a mental health accredited social worker who for the past 12 years has been working at providing awareness of mental illness within the Aboriginal community and increasing mental health literacy among all Australians both First Nations and non-First Nations.

 AJ’s experience and involvement includes:

-- Completion of a number of academic courses such as Nursing, Social Work, Youth Work, Career Education, Child Protection, Community Development, Community Services Coordination and Indigenous leadership.
+- Completion of a number of academic courses such as Nursing, Social Work, Youth Work, Career Education, Child Protection, Community Development, Community Services Coordination and First Nations leadership.

-- Delivery of over 600 cultural appreciation workshops to over 200 Victorian community, health and hospital settings, training non-Indigenous people about culture and working with individuals, families and communities.
+- Delivery of over 600 cultural appreciation workshops to over 200 Victorian community, health and hospital settings, training non-First Nations people about culture and working with individuals, families and communities.

-- Development and implementation of the ‘To-gip Gabaareng: Indigenous Employment and Career Development’ Framework at RMIT University.
+- Development and implementation of the ‘To-gip Gabaareng: Indigenous Employment and Career Development’ Framework’.

 - Owner and Director of Girraway Gabyi Consultancy.

-- 3 years experience as Senior Educator at VACCHO, training Aboriginal Health Workers in Certificate III & Certificate IV in Aboriginal & Torres Strait Islander Primary Health Care.
+- 3 years experience as Senior Educator at VACCHO, training First Nations Health Workers in Certificate III & Certificate IV in Aboriginal & Torres Strait Islander Primary Health Care.

-- 2 years experience as an Aboriginal Health Worker at the Western Suburbs Indigenous Gathering Place.
+- 2 years experience as an First Nations Health Worker at the Western Suburbs Indigenous Gathering Place.

-- For the past 8 years provided career counselling to Aboriginal youth: he is a qualified Careers Counsellor.
+- Career counselling to First Nations youth: he is a qualified Careers Counsellor.

-- For the past 3 years an accredited mental health social worker, working with young Aboriginal clients.
+- An accredited mental health social worker, working with young First Nations clients.

-- Delivery of professionally endorsed national aboriginal cultural programs.
+- Delivery of professionally endorsed national First Nations cultural programs.

-- Assisting a number of mainstream organisations to develop Aboriginal employment strategies and cultural audit tools.
+- Assisting a number of mainstream organisations to develop First Nations employment strategies and cultural audit tools.